rowindatas25/Project2--Quotation-Station/README.md

-Unsolved problems
+# Unsolved problems

 When a quote is edited, it goes down to the bottom of the show page rather than where it originally was before.

 The API key sometimes would send a bad string so the quote and quote author wouldn't print on the screen.

-Sometimes the API key would send in a quote with a hash and other times it wouldn't so some quotes would have two dashes instead of one.

-Any other useful information about your app
+# Any other useful information about your app